blameitonyourisp/lightweight-commits/README.md

 ### Build, Revert, and Merge
 See below for commit titles for build, revert, and merge commits.
 These titles may follow a more strict/generic format simply because of the nature of changes to code/git history which are occurring.

-Build commit titles may include further brief details of the changes/features which are being built.
-However, since a build commit only changes distributed code according to how the source code has changed since the last build (i.e. a build commit does not change source code), no unique commit title or details are particularly required.
+Build commit titles may include further brief details of the changes or features which are being built.
+However, since a these commits only changes distributed code according to how the source code has changed since the last build (i.e. a build commit does not change source code), no unique commit title or details are particularly required.

 ```
 bld?
 Build